|

 know production thoroughly we can accomplish nothing.
 Stand on the production floor all day and

-likely that people with an affinity for understanding flow will naturally
+that people with an affinity for understanding flow will naturally spend

-spend considerable time on the floor; don’t be afraid to do this just because
+considerable time on the floor; don’t be afraid to do this just because no

 This is the reality check between what people tell you is happening in